alichtman/i-made-this/README.md

 ### Inspiration
 ---

-A while ago, I found a copy one of my open-source personal projects, [`shallow-backup`](https://www.github.com/alichtman/shallow-backup) on someone else's GitHub profile.
+I found a copy one of my open-source personal projects, [`shallow-backup`](https://www.github.com/alichtman/shallow-backup), on someone else's GitHub.
 Now, this is exactly how the open source community should work, right?
-When you find a project you'd like to contribute to, you fork it and work on it!
+When you find a project you'd like to contribute to, you fork it and work on it.

 Except, this wasn't exactly how my project was copied...

-The repo I found had (near) identical source code to what was in my repo, except all the information that identified me as the author was removed.
+The repo I found had near-identical source code to my repo, except all the information that identified me as the author was removed.

 The plagiarizing developer had stripped out: